lauslim12/intract-hotel-system/README.md

 * It's still a webview connected to [my web server](https://nicholasdw.com/Intractive) though, not a dedicated desktop application like Visual Studio Code, Slack, Atom, WhatsApp, etcetera.

 React:
-* Because the only component that used React is the Dashboard of the Admin Panel, I used React's CDN with Babel.
+* I make my own build scripts.
+Check it at `package.json`.
-* The React file is located at `assets/js/react.js`.
+* The main React.js file can be found at `assets/main.js`.
 Fetch and edit it from there.

 Notes:
 * Without `npm install`, it is still possible to use the website application though, as the node packages are only used for development dependencies.